UAL Foundation Diploma in Art and Design

 What to expect

-- Expert staff: You’ll be taught by highly experienced teams who have previously taught on our Foundation Diplomas at Central Saint Martins and Camberwell College of Arts.
+- Expert staff: You’ll be taught by highly experienced teams based from the UAL School of Pre-Degree Studies.
 Skilled technicians will also support you in all of our studios.

-- Outstanding facilities: Make the most of Lime Grove’s facilities, including its dedicated library, learning zones and digital suites, as well as wood, metal, plastic, plaster, textile, stitch, printmaking workshops, photography and time-based media facilities and a loan store.
+- Outstanding facilities: Based at UAL School of Pre-Degree Studies, you'll have access to wood, metal, plastic, plaster, textile, stitch, printmaking workshops, photography, 3D printing and laser cutting facilities and a loan store.

 - Varied teaching methods: You’ll take part in studio teaching sessions, technical workshops, collaborative projects, group teaching sessions and additional study support sessions.